MediaHound/CoreHound/README.md

 The [PromiseKit docs](http://promisekit.org) are a great way to learn more about how to interact with promises.

 ## Objects are progressively loaded
-Since the Entertainment Graph contains so much information about each object and all of its relationships, you must always explicitly fetch the data you want.
+Since The Entertainment Graph contains so much information about each object and all of its relationships, you must always explicitly fetch the data you want.

 If you want to load the primary image for a movie, you must do this: